Culturally-Nuanced Story Generation for Reasoning in Low-Resource Languages: The Case of Javanese and Sundanese: Data Analysis

 \subsection{Quality Analysis based on Human Evaluation}

-We evaluate the quality of LLM-generated, machine-translated, and human-written datasets through human assessment based on four key criteria: coherence, fluency, correctness, and cultural relevance.
+We evaluate the quality of all the constructed dataset based on four key criteria: coherence, fluency, correctness, and cultural relevance.
 Specifically, we randomly select 50 samples (5–10\% of the total dataset) for both Sundanese and Javanese and engage two native speakers for evaluation.
 Coherence and fluency are rated on a Likert scale from 0 to 5, while correctness and cultural relevance are assessed using binary annotation and reported as percentages.
 More details on the annotation guideline can be found in Appendix~\ref{sec:worker_guideline}.
-Table~\ref{tab:quality_analysis} summarizes the results of human evaluation, with scores for coherence and fluency being averaged between the annotators, while we count the percentage of data perceived as correct or culturally relevant by both annotators to aggregate scores on correctness and cultural relevance.
-The Pearson correlation between annotators for coherence and fluency ranges from 0.6 to 0.7, while Kappa scores for correctness and cultural relevance range from 0.4 to 0.6.
+Table~\ref{tab:quality_analysis} summarizes the results of human evaluation, with scores for coherence and fluency being averaged between the annotators.
+Meanwhile, for correctness and cultural relevance, we count the percentage of data perceived as correct or culturally relevant by both annotators.
+Inter-annotator agreement scores ranges from 0.4 to 0.7, as shown in Appendix~\ref{sec:agreement_score}.

-We observe that across LLMs, GPT-4o and Claude model consistently demonstated strong performance across all metrics, especially in correctness and cultural relevance.
-Notably, in terms of cultural relevance, both models achieved cultural relevance scores comparable to human written text, making them the best-performing LLMs in this aspect.
-This also indicates that GPT-4o and Claude model are capable of generating culturally appropriate content at a level similar to human writing.
-However the major issue is in correctness, where GPT-4o has 20\% error in Sundanese.
-Machine translation with post-edit might produce a good coherence, fluency, and correctness.
-However, the data has lower cultural relevance score.
-This highlight that traditional approach with machine translation is not the best practice in low-resource
+We observe that among the evaluated LLMs, both GPT-4o and Claude consistently demonstrate strong performance across all metrics.
+Notably, their cultural relevance scores are comparable to those of human-written texts.
+Applying localization to the machine-translated data using GPT-4o (MT$_\text{train}$+GPT-4o) improves coherence and cultural relevance.
+Finally, while human post-editing ensures near-perfect scores in coherence, fluency, and correctness, achieving full cultural localization remains challenging, as not all content can be naturally adapted without compromising narrative plausibility.